great-expectations/great_expectations/docs/guides/validation/checkpoints/how-to-run-a-checkpoint-in-python.md

 See also [How to configure a new Checkpoint using test_yaml_config](./how-to-configure-a-new-checkpoint-using-test_yaml_config) for more information about the Checkpoints and how to configure them in your Great Expectations environment.

 Checkpoints can be run directly without this script using the `great_expectations checkpoint run` command.
-This script is provided for those who wish to run Checkpoints in python.
+This script is provided for those who wish to run Checkpoints in Python.

 Usage:
 - Run this file: `python great_expectations/uncommitted/run_chk.py`.
 - This can be run manually or via a scheduler such, as cron.
-- If your pipeline runner supports python snippets, then you can paste this into your pipeline.
+- If your pipeline runner supports Python snippets, then you can paste this into your pipeline.
 """
 import sys